FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 Note that an effective lesson plan for online trainees may not be the same to the one for traditional workshop settings.

-Formally, a unit plan refers to a detailed step-by-step guide for a trainer to understand what materials to give to students and how to provide them so students would accomplish their learning goals during the course.
+Formally, a unit plan refers to a detailed step-by-step guide for a trainer to understand what materials to give to students and how to provide them so students would accomplish their learning goals.

 There may be different detail levels of the learning unit plan: